hns-dev/frontendMentor-crowdfunding-product-page/README.md

 - Make a selection of which pledge to make
 - See an updated progress bar and total money raised based on their pledge total after confirming a pledge
 - See the number of total backers increment by one after confirming a pledge
-- Toggle whether or not the product is bookmarked
+- Toggle whether or not the project is bookmarked

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.